 - Nevada has a destination-based tax policy.
 This means that long-distance sales within Nevada are taxed according to the address of the buyer.

-- Nevada law is lenient on requirements placed on corporations and their board members.
-For instance:
+- Nevada law is lenient on requirements placed on corporations and their board members:

-- Board of directors of corporations do not have to hold meetings in Nevada.
+- Boards of directors of corporations do not have to hold meetings in Nevada.

 - The state also has minimal requirements in terms of annual reporting and disclosure documentation.